2021 HAPI Grand Prize Winner

 The first step was the establishment of three Quality of Life Development Centers for older persons.
 A small membership fee is required to encourage a greater sense of ownership and engagement and to help sustain the programs.
 Activities include everything from dance classes and aquatic exercise to computer lessons and karaoke, and the municipality works with the members to recruit teachers and trainers.
 Promoting healthier behaviors and self-management of health are a major objective, and the more than 2,000 members of the centers have shown positive outcomes to date in terms of improved self-awareness and health behaviors.
 In 2018, this program came to be known as the STRONG Program, with STRONG standing for Socialization, Treatment, Recreation, Opportunity, Nutrition, and Group.

-This is accomplished through community surveys, brainstorming sessions, and the creation of a community committee that brings together representatives from elderly clubs, the municipality, and volunteers working on the programs.
+This has been accomplished through community surveys, brainstorming sessions, and the creation of a community committee that brings together representatives from elderly clubs, the municipality, and volunteers working on the programs.

 In 2019, a day care and day service center was added to assist older persons who do not have caregivers at home.
 The caregivers working there are active older persons who have participated in the STRONG Program, some of whom are volunteers in the community, and they serve as role models who encourage others to get involved.
 The services there combine rehabilitation and other activities to improve users’ ability to carry out daily activities.
-Furthermore, a fourth Quality of Life Development Center was also established in the same building as the day care and day service.
+Furthermore, a fourth Quality of Life Development Center was also established in the same building to offer day care and day services.
 Another aspect of the innovation is the creation of the donation-based Bed Side Loving and Caring Foundation, which provides home care and medical devices for older adults who have become bedridden, helping to improve their quality of life.
-This foundation is managed by a committee that involves both the community and the municipality.
+This foundation is managed by a committee that has members both from the community and the municipality.

 KEYS TO SUCCESS